- Get Help

 Therapeutic Training Routines Course

-This is a basic cognitive behavioral therapy course which rehabilitates an individual’s ability to confront, control, and communicate.
+This is a basic course which rehabilitates an individual’s ability to confront, control, and communicate.
 It has been found that through the cycle of addiction these skills are lost or suppressed.
 These skills are rehabilitated through simple drills that are done in a course room setting.
 Upon completion students find that they are better able to exist comfortably in the present moment, communicate in a much more rational manner, and control themselves in situations that they would previously lose control in.

 What is the Core Problem?